doriantsai/doriantsai.github.io/_pages/media.md

     - video_url: https://www.youtube.com/embed/5gVYnVMkchY
       alt: "Juiced TV AV"
       title: "Juiced TV - Cars of the Future"
       excerpt: "In 2019 I was a guest presenter, alongside Michael Milford, on Juiced TV.
 We explored self-driving vehicles and how they could autonomously navigate an environment.
-In this episode we were able to show of the 3rd-Gen Carlie platform with a teach and repeat demo."
+In this episode we were able to show off the 3rd-Gen Carlie platform with a teach and repeat demo."
       btn_label: "Learn More"
       btn_class: "btn--primary"
       url: https://juicedtv.com.au/watch-juiced-tv/s6ep46-cars-of-the-future/